-Melanoma was the first indication for CPI approval in the U.S. Kerry L. Reynolds, MD, director of the Severe Immunotherapy Complications Service at the Massachusetts General Hospital Cancer Center, Michael Dougan, MD, PhD, physician in the Division of Gastroenterology at Mass General, and colleagues recently characterized the typical disease course of severe CPI-related colitis in patients with melanoma.
+Melanoma was the first indication for CPI approval in the U.S. Kerry L. Reynolds, MD, director of the Severe Immunotherapy Complications Service at the Massachusetts General Hospital Cancer Center, Michael Dougan, MD, PhD, physician in the Division of Gastroenterology and director of the Mass General GI Center for Cancer Complications, and colleagues recently characterized the typical disease course of severe CPI-related colitis in patients with melanoma.
 Their findings appear in Cancer Medicine.

 The researchers studied 60 adults (88 admissions) with stage III/IV melanoma who were hospitalized at Mass General for CPI-related colitis between February 5, 2011 and December 13, 2016.
 Patients were followed for further admissions until December 31, 2017.

 Admissions occurred a median of 74 days (range, 18–1,075) after the first CPI dose.
 Presenting symptoms included diarrhea (94% of admissions), nausea/vomiting (36%), abdominal pain (42%), melena/hematochezia (20%) and fecal incontinence (6%).

 Diagnostic endoscopy was substantially superior to radiography in revealing inflammation.
 Endoscopy was performed during 79 admissions, and mucosal inflammation was found in 72%.
 By comparison, cross-sectional imaging was performed during 38 admissions and was abnormal in only 53%.